Super Mario Maker

 - Skills: Thinking & Reasoning: applying information, decision-making, strategy, Creativity: imagination, making new creations, producing new content, Self-Direction: achieving goals, time management, work to achieve goals, Tech Skills: digital creation, using and applying technology

 - Available online?: Not available online

 - Genre: Action/Adventure

-- Topics: Magic and Fantasy, Princesses and Fairies, Adventures, Monsters, Ghosts, and Vampires
+- Topics: STEM, Magic and Fantasy, Princesses, Fairies, Mermaids, and More, Adventures, Monsters, Ghosts, and Vampires

 - ESRB rating: E

 - Last updated: January 16, 2022